-Dynamics CRM is a great product for enterprises who want to efficiently track and optimise all interactions with their customers.
+Dynamics CRM is a great product for enterprises that want to efficiently track and optimise all interactions with their customers.
 Often there is a need to perform a particular operation on a batch of records.
 For example, in a customer-loyalty scenario, one might want to automatically re-evaluate a customer’s gold-star status on a nightly interval.
 In another scenario, one might want to recalculated an account balance based on the transactions of the previous day.
-In this post I will outline a robust design that lets actions be executed for an unlimited amount of records.
+In this post I will outline a robust design that lets a workflow be executed for an unlimited amount of records.

 When working in CRM Online, we as CRM developers, vendors and partners have no control over the maximum allowed time that server side custom code components are allowed to execute within CRM.
 One of these limitations is that any custom workflow activity can run no longer than 2 minutes.